rzk-lang/sHoTT/src/simplicial-hott/03-extension-types.rzk.md

 For readability of code, it is useful to name the function that supplies an equality between terms of an extension type from a pointwise equality extending refl.
-In fact, sometimes only this weaker form of the axiom is needed, which we call "naive extension extensionality."
+In fact, sometimes only this weaker form of the axiom is needed, which we call "naive extension extensionality".
 This is immediately implied by extension extensionality.

 ```rzk